 6) age, physical and emotional status, financial landscape, needs and liabilities of each party, etc.

-Contact our experienced DC divorce lawyers for an immediate case evaluation.
 Divorces are generally draining both emotionally and financially.
 Your representation though should be impeccable and thorough so that you may preserve what is legally yours and obtain what you deserve.
+Contact our experienced DC divorce lawyer for an immediate case evaluation.

 Moreover, involvement of an experienced DC Divorce lawyer is critical to succeeding in the ensuing litigation or even reaching a global settlement agreement.
-Thus, the only consolation to a protracted and highly contested dissolution of marriage is having a competent, capable and dedicated DC divorce lawyer.
+The only consolation to a protracted and highly contested dissolution of marriage is having a competent, capable and dedicated DC divorce lawyer.

 Your initial consultation with our family law DC divorce lawyers is complimentary.